Skip to content

 Plain text / source codeTextExtractorDirect read, fastest

-VLM extraction is approximately 25x slower than the standard OCR pipeline.
-Granite-Docling averaged 5 minutes 49 seconds per document vs 14 seconds for OCR baseline in benchmarks.
+VLM extraction produces significantly better results on scanned documents but is considerably slower than the standard OCR pipeline.
 Use VLM only when standard extraction produces poor results.

 Configuration